flypapertech/avian/docs/examples/vuetify/README.md

 # Avian Vuetify Example
-A good place to start for anyone wishing to develop Vuetify applications on Avian.
+A good place to start for anyone wishing to develop Vue/Vuetify applications on Avian.